ca-cl2/hooroo/README.md

 The package files are stored in `$XDG_CONFIG_HOME/hooroo` or `$HOME/.config/hooroo`

-The pacman packages file contains explicitly installed packages, and the flatpak packages file contains installed apps.
+The pacman and apt package files contains explicitly installed packages, and the flatpak packages file contains installed apps.

 ## Acknowledgements
-Hooroo is heavily based on [pacmanfile](https://github.com/cloudlena/pacmanfile), thanks!
+Hooroo is based on [pacmanfile](https://github.com/cloudlena/pacmanfile), thanks!